Any

 Eventide website about the return voyage from Singapore to the UK in 1958.

-She is in very good condition and does not need much work.
+She is in good condition and does not need much work.
+She is

 Work needed.